maximedessambre/dali2iot/README.md

 Async python library to control your Lunatone DALi2IoT gateway Works with https://www.lunatone.com/en/product/dali-2-iot-gateway/

+This version use aiohttp as backend for REST call instead of request

 ## Installation

 To be published to PyPI.
 Working on it :)